-Acting Gov. Earl Ray Tomblin chaired the "Rally for Coal" inside the state Capitol.
+Acting Gov. Earl Ray Tomblin chaired the "Rally for Coal" in the Capitol rotunda on Thursday afternoon.

 Some placards read, "We Support WV Coal" and "Got Light?
 Thank a Coal Miner."